Allocation of Divisible Goods under Lexicographic Preferences: Properties of the Synchronized Greedy Mechanism

+Let $l^{\sigma}_{ik}$ be the allocation created by the SG mechanism in response to bids $\sigma$ declared by the agents.
+Let $\pi$ denote the bids corresponding to the true preferences $\pi_i$.

+We first give an informal proof which can easily be turned into a formal one, as is done below.
+The proof is by contradiction.
+Suppose there is an allocation, say $A$, that Pareto-dominates the one given by SG, i.e., some agents get a strictly better allocation under $A$ and the rest get the same allocation as under SG.

+Consider a run of SG, and following process, started at the same time.
+In the second process each agent $i$ gets allocated goods from $A_i$, i.e., her allocation under $A$, as per her preference order.
+Let $t$ be the first time when some agent, say $i$, improves on her allocation obtained in the second process, over the one obtained in SG.
+Since $A$ Pareto-dominates the allocation under SG and since the second process is allocating goods to each agent per her preference order, i.e., the same order in which two allocations will be compared lexicographically, there must be such a time.

+Assume that at this point $i$ gets more of Leontief bundle $B$.
+The reason she get less $B$ in the run of SG is that some good, say $j \in B$, runs out before time $t$.
+Since at none of the other agents got less of $j$ in the second run, compared to the run of SG, the second process has allocated more of good $j$ than $q_j$, leading to a contradiction.

-For a collection of bids $\sigma$ let $T^\sigma_j$ be the time at which good $j$ is exhausted if the mechanism is run with bids $\sigma$.
-In particular $T^\pi_j$ is the time at which good $j$ is exhausted if the mechanism is run with the true preferences $\pi$.
-Let $\tau_1$ be the first time at which any good is exhausted in $\pi$ and let $\tau_k$, $k \geq 2$, be the least time $t>\tau_{k-1}$ at which some good is exhausted.
-Let $R_k$ be the set of goods which are exhausted at time $\tau_k$.
+\begin{theorem} The allocation produced by the SG mechanism in response to truthful bids is Pareto efficient: For all $l \neq l^\pi$ there is an $i$ such that $l^\pi_{i*} >_i l_{i*}$. \end{theorem} \begin{proof} For a collection of bids $\sigma$ let $T^\sigma_k$ be the time at which bundle $k$ is exhausted if the mechanism is run with bids $\sigma$.
+(Note that each time $T^\sigma_k$ is necessarily also the exhaustion time of at least one good.)
+In particular $T^\pi_k$ is the time at which bundle $k$ is exhausted if the mechanism is run with the true preferences $\pi$.
+Let $\tau_1$ be the first time at which any bundle is exhausted in $\pi$ and let $\tau_s$, $s \geq 2$, be the least time $t>\tau_{s-1}$ at which some bundle is exhausted.
+Let $R_s$ be the set of bundles which are exhausted at time $\tau_s$.